 Authentication

-Authentication is concerned with addressing a need to adequately identify actors in a potential interaction or joint action.
+Authentication is concerned with adequately identifying actors in a potential interaction or joint action.
 Various mechanisms and protocols can be used to achieve this goal.
 A combination of identifiers (as discussed in section 3.2.4.1) and other attributes of an actor is typically used to achieve this.
 The set of attribute values that claim to identify a specific actor are matched against the set of reference values expected for that actor and that are maintained by some trusted authority.
 If the comparison results in a sufficient match, authentication has been achieved.
 Which specific set of attributes is considered an adequate basis for comparison will be context-dependent and specifying such sets is not within the scope of the SOA-RAF.

-In addition to the concern of adequately identifying each actor involved in the interaction, there may also be a need to provide authentication information related to the subject that initiated a transaction involving the combination of intermediary actors in a service orchestration scenario.
-In such a case, consumers and services work on behalf of the initiator of the transaction, and there may need to be mechanisms in place to identify the transaction initiator.
+In addition to the concern of adequately identifying each actor involved in the interaction, there may also be a need to provide authentication information related to the subject that initiated an interaction involving the combination of intermediary actors in a service orchestration scenario.
+In such a case, consumers and services work on behalf of the initiator of the interaction, and there may need to be mechanisms in place to identify the interaction initiator.
 This concern is covered later in section 5.2.5.

 Authentication merely provides an assertion that an actor is the person or agent that it claims to be.
 Of itself, it does not provide a ‘green light’ to proceed with the interaction – this is rather the concern of authorization, covered below.